iiasa/xl2gdx/README.md

 ## Usage

 Both `xl2gdx.R` and `project_to_ASCII.R` can be invoked via the [`Rscript`](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html) utility.
-It is recommended to add the directory containing `Rscript` to your `PATH` environment variable so that you can invoke it directly, or, on Linux/MacOS, omit it and have it be located by a [shebang header](https://en.wikipedia.org/wiki/Shebang_(Unix)) present in both scripts.
+It is recommended to add the directory containing `Rscript` to your `PATH` environment variable so that you can invoke it directly.
+When you do so on Linux/MacOS, you can omit the leading `Rscript` from the shell invocation of the scripts since `Rscript` will then be invoked via the [shebang header](https://en.wikipedia.org/wiki/Shebang_(Unix)) present in both scripts.

 ### xl2gdx.R